Purfview/IMDb-Scout-Mod/README.md

   - `searchUrl`: The URL to perform the search against, see below for how to tailor the string to a site.
   - `matchRegex`: The string which appears if the searchUrl *doesn't* return a result.
   - `positiveMatch` (optional): Changes the test to return true if the searchUrl *does* return a result that matches matchRegex
+  - `seedingRegex` (optional): The string which appears if the searchUrl does return a result with seeding indicator
   - `TV` (optional): If true, it means that this site will only show up on TV pages.
 By default, sites only show up on movie pages.
   - `both` (optional): Means that the site will show up on both movie and TV pages.
   - `spaceEncode` (optional): Changes the character used to encode spaces in movie titles.
 The default is '+'.